Prepare for Breastfeeding

 Skin-to-skin means holding your baby naked or dressed only in a nappy against your skin, usually under your top or under a blanket.

 Skin-to-skin time can be a bonding experience for you and your baby.
 It's also a great time to have your first breastfeed.
-If you need any help, your midwife will support you with positioning and attachment.
+If you need any help, your midwife or health visitor will support you with positioning and attachment.

 Skin-to-skin contact is good at any time.
 It will help to comfort you and your baby over the first few days and weeks as you get to know each other.
 It also helps your baby attach to your breast using their natural crawling and latching-on reflexes.